December 20, 2020

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for the Rankin Elementary.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2019-20 educational progress for the Rankin Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
-The school’s report contains information about student assessment, accountability, and teacher quality.
+The school's report typically contains information about student assessment, accountability, and teacher quality.
+Due to the shut down of schools in the spring, students were not tested.
+Therefore, testing results are not available.
 If you have any questions about the AER, please contact Rankin Elementary for assistance.

-The AER is available for you to review electronically by visiting the following web sitehttp://bit.ly/2IcAdm3 ,or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site - https://bit.ly/3mDO85g or you may review a copy in the main office at your child's school.

 TSI - The school has at least one subgroup performing in the bottom 25% within each applicable accountability index component.

 ATS - The school has met the criteria for TSI identification and has at least one subgroup performing at the same level as a CSI school.

 Our school was identified as a not having a label.

 For the 2019-20 school year, Rankin Elementary did not receive additional MSTEP assessment data due to the shut down during the pandemic.
 We continue to use the previous data received along with current NWEA data to guide our instruction and interventions.
 We continue to be pleased with the growth in Math and are working to increase our ELA scores so that we can surpass the Improvement rate of our peers.
 We are continuously working to improve in identified areas of weakness.
 We have continued to implement interventions to assist our lowest performing students as we work to close the gap.
 We offer school wide programming for our highest achieving students (HAL, Great Books, Book bowl).
 We appreciate the continued support of parents, staff and community with this effort.